Income Tax Slabs for Women/Female Employees in India

 Income Tax Slabs for Women (below 60 years of age)

-Here are the income tax slabs for individual women taxpayers under both old and new income tax regimes for financial year 2024-25.
+Here are the income tax slabs for individual women taxpayers under both old and new income tax regimes for financial years 2025-26 and 2024-25.

 Income Tax Slab for Women Under New Regime - FY 2024-25 (AY 2025-26)

-The Union Budget 2024 revised the tax slab rates under the new tax regime, which will be applicable from FY 2024-25.
-These are as follows:
+Here are the tax slab rates under the new tax regime, which were applicable for FY 2024-25:

 Note: An additional Health and Education cess @ 4% is applicable on the tax amount calculated.